 The Partnership's general partner does not receive any management fee or other compensation for its management of NRP.
 However, in accordance with the partnership agreement, the general partner and its affiliates are reimbursed for services provided to the Partnership and for expenses incurred on the Partnership's behalf.
 Employees of Quintana Minerals Corporation ("QMC") and Western Pocahontas Properties Limited Partnership ("WPPLP"), affiliates of the Partnership, provide their services to manage the Partnership's business.
 QMC and WPPLP charge the Partnership the portion of their employee salary and benefits costs related to their employee services provided to NRP.
 These QMC and WPPLP employee management service costs are presented as operating and maintenance expenses and general and administrative expenses on the Partnership's Consolidated Statements of Comprehensive Income.
-NRP also reimburses overhead costs incurred by its affiliates, including Quintana Infrastructure Development ("QID"), to manage the Partnership's business.
+NRP also reimburses overhead costs incurred by its affiliates, including Quintana Infrastructure Development ("QID"), and other related parties, to manage the Partnership's business.
 These overhead costs include certain rent, information technology, administration of employee benefits and other corporate services incurred by or on behalf of the Partnership's general partner and its affiliates and are presented as operating and maintenance expenses and general and administrative expenses on the Partnership's Consolidated Statements of Comprehensive Income.

-Direct general and administrative expenses charged to the Partnership by QMC, WPPLP and QID are included on the Partnership's Consolidated Statement of Comprehensive Income as follows:
+Direct Related party general and administrative expenses charged to the Partnership by QMC, WPPLP and QID are included on the Partnership's Consolidated Statement of Comprehensive Income are as follows:

-(In thousands) For the Three Months Ended March 31, 2024 2023 Operating and maintenance expenses \$ 1,766 \$ 1,719 General and administrative expenses 1,303 1,320
+(In thousands) For the Three Months Ended March 31, For the Three Months Ended June 30, For the Six Months Ended June 30, 2024 2023 2024 2023 \$ 1,766 \$ 1,719 \$ 1,703 \$ 1,712 \$ 3,469 \$ 3,431 Operating and maintenance expenses General and administrative expenses 1,303 1,320 1,297 1,253 2,821 2,573

-The Partnership had accounts payable to QMC of \$ 0.4 million on its Consolidated Balance Sheets at both March 31, 2024 and December 31, 2023 and \$0.4 million and \$ 0.2 million of accounts payable to WPPLP at March 31, 2024 and December 31, 2023, respectively.
+The Partnership had accounts payable to QMC related parties of \$0.4 \$0.6 million on its Consolidated Balance Sheets at both March 31, June 30, 2024 and December 31, 2023 and.
+The Partnership had other current assets of \$0.4 0.1 million and \$0.2 million of accounts payable on its Consolidated Balance Sheets related to WPPLP a related party prepaid expense at both March 31, June 30, 2024 and December 31, 2023 2023, respectively.

-As a result of its office lease with WPPLP, the Partnership has a right-of-use asset and lease liability of \$3.5 million included in other long-term assets, net and other non-current liabilities, respectively on its Consolidated Balance Sheets at both March 31, 2024 and December 31, 2023.
+As a result of its office lease with WPPLP, the Partnership has a right-of-use asset and lease liability of \$3.4 and \$3.5 million included in other long-term assets, net and other non-current liabilities, respectively on its Consolidated Balance Sheets at both March 31, June 30, 2024 and December 31, 2023, respectively.

-During the three months ended March 31, 2024 and 2023, the Partnership recognized \$ 0.03 million and \$ 2.0 million, respectively, in operating and maintenance expenses on its Consolidated Statements of Comprehensive Income related to an overriding royalty agreement with WPPLP.
+During the three months ended March 31, June 30, 2024 and 2023, the Partnership recognized \$0.03 \$0.01 million and \$2.0 million, respectively, in operating and maintenance expenses on its Consolidated Statements of Comprehensive Income related to an overriding royalty agreement with WPPLP.
+These amounts were \$0.04 and \$4.0 million during the six months ended June 30, 2024 and 2023, respectively.
+At June 30, 2024 and December 31, 2023 the Partnership had \$0.6 million and \$0.0 million, respectively, of other long-term assets, net on its Consolidated Balance Sheets related to a prepaid royalty for this agreement.